AldoSoto3003/calculator-app/README.md

-# IOS calculator app clon
+# IOS calculator clon build with REACT NATIVE and EXPO.

 This is my first project using react native.